 Where to Go for Beer Tasting in Portland

-Since Portland completely embraces its breweries, it’s a way of life for locals, who often have their favorite breweries and stick with them.
-However, you can visit specific areas of Portland and visit just about as many breweries and brewpubs as you can feasibly fit into one day.
+Portland completely embraces its breweries.
+It’s a way of life for locals, who often have their favorite breweries and stick with them.
+You can visit many areas of Portland and find tons of breweries to try.

 In Southeast Portland, you’ll find a dozen breweries and brewpubs within a few square blocks.
 Downtown Portland, for me, is always the best place to stay in Portland to be near everything.
 You can pretty easily walk to a number of the breweries from downtown, or take the MAX or a bus to Southeast Portland.